-Title: R/502/3298 Providing Independent Advocacy to Adults Level: 4 Credit Value: 5 GLH: 35 Learning Outcomes The learner will: Assessment Criteria The learner can: Provide Independent Advocacy support to adults in a range of settings 1.1 Identify a range of settings and their impact on adults who may require the support of an advocate 1.2 Analyse and address the potential negative impact of the environment 1.3 Promote the advocacy service in a range of settings 1.4 Identify and address a range of dilemmas advocates can face in practice 1.5 Support adults to self-advocate 1.6 Apply local or national standards.
-Treat the individual receiving advocacy support as an individual 2.1 Identify personal values 2.2 Use communication methods appropriate to the individual 2.3 Resolve barriers that can prevent people being treated as an individual 2.4 Use underpinning advocacy principles of empowerment and person centred to treat people as individuals 2.5 Describe how cultural backgrounds can impact on the advocacy relationship 2.6 Recognise common myths and assumptions about different people 2.7 End the advocacy relationship a positive manner.
-Assist the individual receiving advocacy support to explore choices and potential consequences 3.1 Help individuals to access a range of sources of information on options available 3.2 Support an individual to explore options available and make choices
+Title: R/502/3298 Providing Independent Advocacy to Adults Level: 4 Credit Value: 5 GLH: 35 Learning Outcomes The learner will: Assessment Criteria The learner can: Provide Independent Advocacy support to adults in a range of settings 2.
+Treat the individual receiving advocacy support as an individual Identify a range of settings and their impact on adults who may require the support of an advocate Analyse and address the potential negative impact of the environment Promote the advocacy service in a range of settings Identify and address a range of dilemmas advocates can face in practice Support adults to self-advocate Apply local or national standards.
+Identify personal values Use communication methods appropriate to the individual Resolve barriers that can prevent people being treated as an individual Use underpinning advocacy principles of empowerment and person centred to empowerment and person centred to treat people as individuals 2.5 Describe how cultural backgrounds can impact on the advocacy relationship 2.6 Recognise common myths and assumptions about different people 2.7 End the advocacy relationship a positive manner.
+3. Assist the individual receiving advocacy support to explore choices and potential consequences 3.1 Help individuals to access a range of sources of information on options available 3.2 Support an individual to explore options available and make choices 3.3 Use UK and European legislation to identify human, service and legal rights

-3.3 Use UK and European legislation to identify human, service and legal rights3.4 Act on the choices and preferred options of an individual.
+3.4 Act on the choices and preferred options of an individual.
 Support adults through a range of meetings 4.1 Explain the purpose and function of a range of meetings 4.2 Describe the roles and responsibilities of a range of people who attend meetings 4.3 Support an individual to participate in a range of meetings 4.4 Review and take further steps as appropriate.
 5. Work safely 5.1 Use supervision to identify good practice and areas for improvement 5.2 Maintain accurate records 5.3 Summarise local adult protection procedures 5.4 Use adult protection procedures to identify when it is appropriate to disclose information and breach confidentiality 5.5 Respond to disclosures of abuse.

-- Settings: including prisons, day centres, hospital and locked wards and their impact on the adult receiving advocacy support - Dilemmas: including maintaining confidentiality, remaining person led and information sharing - Local or national standards: UKAN, Mind, Action 4 Advocacy: Advocacy Charter and Code of Practice. - Communication methods: verbal and non verbal methods of communication - Barriers: including financial, time, personal and organisational - Different people common myths and assumptions about people including those with learning and physical disabilities, sensory impairments, mental health needs and dementia. - Sources of information: including reports, records, medical information and rights. - Legislation: including the Human Rights Act 1998, NHS + Community Care Act 1990, Mental Health Acts1983 and 2007, Disability and Discrimination Act 2005, Care Standards Act 2000. - Meetings: including review, assessment, planning, safeguarding and complaints meetings. - Range of people: including social workers, care managers, day centre staff, therapists, GP's, managers - Support: including attending a meeting, empowering an individual, representing an individual at the meeting and working with an individual before the meeting

-Review and take further steps: review the outcome of the meeting and help the individual decide if any further action is required
+- Settings: including prisons, day centres, hospital and locked wards and their impact on the adult receiving advocacy support - Dilemmas: including maintaining confidentiality, remaining person led and information sharing - Local or national standards: UKAN, Mind, Action 4 Advocacy: Advocacy Charter and Code of Practice. - Communication methods: verbal and non verbal methods of communication - Barriers: including financial, time, personal and organisational - Different people common myths and assumptions about people including those with learning and physical disabilities, sensory impairments, mental health needs and dementia. - Sources of information: including reports, records, medical information and rights. - Legislation: including the Human Rights Act 1998, NHS + Community Care Act 1990, Mental Health Acts1983 and 2007, Disability and Discrimination Act 2005, Care Standards Act 2000. - Meetings: including review, assessment, planning, safeguarding and complaints meetings. - Range of people: including social workers, care managers, day centre staff, therapists, GP's, managers - Support: including attending a meeting, empowering an individual, representing an individual at the meeting and working with an individual before the meeting - Review and take further steps: review the outcome of the meeting and help the individual decide if any further action is required

 The nature of this unit means that most of the evidence must come from real work activities.
-Simulation can only be used in exceptional circumstances for example:

-Where performance is critical or high risk, happens infrequently or happens frequently but the presence of an assessor/observer would prevent the Independent Advocacy relationship developing.
+Simulation can only be used in exceptional circumstances for example: Where performance is critical or high risk, happens infrequently or happens frequently but the presence of an assessor/observer would prevent the Independent Advocacy relationship developing.